Catechizing Is Investing

 The centrality of the sermon in worship often impacts how we view and deal with the other liturgical elements, such as the Scripture readings, songs, and prayers.
 This article will discuss the place of the Scripture readings in the liturgy.
 It explains historical practices like the lectio continua, and calls for a renewed appreciation of the reading of various parts of Scripture, from both the Old and New Testament, in worship.

-What is Christian Freedom?
+What Is Christian Freedom?
 Liberty and Responsibility